MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 5. If all the items are being transferred from or to the same site, you can enter or select default site IDs.

+    > [!TIP]
-*You can change the site ID for individual items in the scrolling window, if necessary.*
+    > You can change the site ID for individual items in the scrolling window, if necessary.

 6. In the scrolling window, enter or select the item number to transfer.